The Mandarin language is the most widely spoken form of Chinese. Not only is it spoken in all of China, but it’s also spoken across the whole globe.

-Hold onto your hats, Mandarin is quickly becoming the fastest growing language in the world.
-You want to learn it, your neighbour has probably thought about learning it and business professional recommend learning the language.
+Hold onto your hats; Mandarin is quickly becoming the fastest-growing language in the world.
+If you want to learn it, your neighbor has probably thought about it, and business professionals recommend learning the language.

 Mandarin Chinese is the language for business, education and tourism.

-It got a huge boost when Facebook CEO & Founder Mark Zuckerberg took a group of students at Beijing University by surprise when he did a speech in Mandarin for them.
-Other famous faces making the Mandarin language popular include former Australian Prime Minister Kevin Rudd, former US Treasury Secretary Timothy Geithner and Prince William.
+It got a huge boost when Facebook CEO & Founder Mark Zuckerberg took a group of students at Beijing University by surprise when he gave a speech in Mandarin for them.
+Other famous faces making the Mandarin language popular include former Australian Prime Minister Kevin Rudd, former US Treasury Secretary Timothy Geithner, and Prince William.

 Prince William gave an interview in Mandarin after wishing everyone a Happy Chinese New Year.

-Now that you know a brief history of the Mandarin language, it’s time to to get your books out.
-Keats School in Kunming, China has eight different study abroad programs with flexible start times.
-To learn more about Keats School and the Mandarin programs, contact us today.
+Now that you know a brief history of the Mandarin language, it’s time to get your books out.
+Keats School in Kunming, China, has eight different study abroad programs with flexible start times.
+To learn more about Keats School and the Chinese language programs, contact us today.